ConvertAPI/docs/blog/convert-docx-to-pdf-using-csharp.md

-Converting DOCX to PDF might be a tricky process sometimes.
-Especially if you want to convert multiple DOCX files at once.
-Most of the desktop software doesn’t give you this kind of functionality and you can only convert files one by one.
-What if I told you that in just a few easy steps you could code your own batch DOCX to PDF converter using C#?
-Sounds complicated?
-Well, it’s really way easier than it sounds!
+When I started using .NET Core framework I found that document conversions from one file format to another are extremely tricky.
+Whilst digging the web I noticed many people losing their heads about it and no simple solution that suits all.
+Until I found this!
+The answer is ConvertAPI.

+I was stunned by how easy it is to convert multiple DOCX files to PDF at once with ConvertAPI.
+If you develop your code in C#, I’m sure this will be simpler than it sounds.
 I will explain the process in a few simple steps:

+## What exactly is ConvertAPI?
-## Choosing the right Word to PDF REST API converter

-For this task we will use ConvertAPI DOCX to PDF Rest API service.
+Choosing the right Word to PDF REST API converter is simple.
+As mentioned above, we will use ConvertAPI DOCX to PDF Rest API service.
 Here are the main reasons for it:

 * No need to have MS Office installed
 * Blazing fast docx to pdf conversions
 * Convert word to pdf C# without Word interop
 * Saving dozens of lines of code, only a couple of C# methods
 * No need to rent/buy and maintain servers
-* It provides a fully functional free version!
+* It provides a fully functional FREE version!

 ## Let’s begin...